Ready for More?

 Compare the serene and simple splendor of a rose in bloom with the tensions and restlessness of your life.
 The rose has a gift that you lack: It is perfectly content to be itself.
 It has not been programmed from birth, as you have been, to be dissatisfied with itself, so it has not the slightest urge to be anything other than it is.
 That is why it possesses the artless grace and absence of inner conflict that among humans is only found in little children and mystics.

 Would you be tormented by jealousy and envy if, like the rose, you were content to be what you are and never aspired to what you are not?
-But you are driven, are you not, to be like someone else who has more knowledge, better looks, more popularity or success than you.
+But you are driven, are you not, to be like someone else who has more knowledge, like someone else with better looks, more status and admiration, someone more successful than you.
 You want to become more virtuous, more loving, more meditative; you want to find God, to come closer to your ideals.
 Think of the sad history of your efforts at self-improvement, that either ended in disaster or succeeded only at the cost of struggle and pain.
+It becomes an exhausting, self-defeating process akin to driving with your brakes on.
 Now suppose you desisted from all efforts to change yourself, and from all self-dissatisfaction.

 Will change occur then?

 Oh, yes.
 In you and in your surroundings.
-But it will not be brought about by your cunning, restless ego that is forever competing, comparing, coercing, sermonizing, manipulating in its intolerance and its ambitions, thereby creating tension and conflict and resistance between you and essential nature – an exhausting, self-defeating process like driving with your brakes on.
+But it will not be brought about by your cunning, restless ego that is forever competing, comparing, coercing, sermonizing, manipulating in its intolerance and its ambitions, thereby creating tension and conflict and resistance between you and your essential nature.

-No, the transforming light of awareness brushes aside your scheming, self- seeking ego to give your essential nature full rein to bring about the kind of change that it produces in the rose: artless, graceful, un-self-conscious, wholesome, untainted by inner conflict.
+No, the transforming light of awareness brushes aside your scheming, self- seeking ego to give your essential nature full rein to bring about the artless, graceful, un-self-conscious wholeness untainted by inner conflict.